 FROM USD $1,995

 From the wilds of the Masai Mara, to gorillas in Uganda, safari in the Serengeti and down into the Ngorongoro crater.
 Then top off your African adventure with a taste of the tropics on the beautiful island of Zanzibar.

 Saturday.
-Welcome to Kenya!
-We’ll be there to collect you at Nairobi Airport.
-Your first night will be spent at our pre expedition campsite.
-On day 1 there will be a pre departure meeting at 17:00.
-Overnight - Nairobi
+Welcome to Nairobi!
+We’ll be there to collect you at Nairobi Airport and transfer you to the Kenya Comfort Hotel.
+Tonight you will stay in shared dorms.
+There will be a pre departure meeting at 17.00 Overnight - Nairobi